I did it! I followed these steel cut oatmeal crock pot directions and had breakfast waiting for me in the morning. And, I

 Cover the oatmeal with your favorite toppings, such as dried or fresh fruit, nuts, chocolate chips (did I say that?) and seeds.

-To enjoy the leftovers, stir in a little water or milk and then microwave to heat through.
+To enjoy leftover steel cut oatmeal made from a crock pot, stir in a little water or milk and then microwave to heat through.
 Stir and top as you normally would.

 One serving of steel cut oats is about 1 cup cooked (1/4 cup dried.)
 That’s a lot of oats.
 For those of you that are counting, that is a 4 ww points before adding any toppings or sweetener.